|UPDATED: May 21, 2023

 Some older fun pics of our 4WD trip to Leadville, Colorado way back in July 2000.

 Please excuse the photo quality.
-Digital cameras in 2000 were pretty new and primitive.
+Digital cameras in 2000 were really new and primitive.
 Nothing like now.

 This trip was called BroncoFest 2000 and was the first event organized by members of the 2BigBroncos club web forum, so it was historic.
 Approximately 50 Broncos (and a couple other brand 4x4s) trekked to Leadville, Colorado from nearly every state in the country, including Alaska, for a 5-day festival in Printer Boy Campground.
 A large number of 4WD trail excursions were accomplished with groups divided by levels of vehicle capability and trips made each day.

-A text PDF document with all this may be found here: MojaveRd INDEX2
+document with all of this may be found here: MojaveRd

 |Afton Canyon:|| Afton Canyon is often called